girlguidinghertfordshire/ggherts/_posts/2022-03-17-a-safe-space-training.md

 ## Renewing your training

 When your current a safe space qualification is due to expire you will be given a renewal window.
-Expiry dates and renewal windows are displayed on your [learning dashboard][3]{:.external-link}{:rel="noopener"}{:target="_blank"} within the Learning Platform.
+Expiry dates and renewal windows are displayed on your [learning dashboard][3]{:.external-link}{:rel="noopener"}{:target="_blank"} within the learning platform.

 It is essential that you do not complete your training before your window opens as completion will not be recognised and you will be required to complete it again.